microsoft/sqlworkshops/sql2019lab/02_Security.md

 The third row is for the new SELECT statement and the data_sensitivity_information contains an XML record of data classification for only one column.

-**Step 5**: Audit a query with a data classification in the WHERE clause
+**STEP 5: Audit a query with a data classification in the WHERE clause**

 Auditing for columns with data classification only apply to queries where columns are in the SELECT "list" of the query.
 Run Step 5 and 6 from **findpeople.sql** to see a query where a column with data classification is in the WHERE clause of the query